szabgab/slides/python/dictionary.md

 * Each sequence consists of many repetition of the 4 bases represented by the ACTG characters.
 * There are 64 codons (sets of 3 bases following each other)
 * There are 22 [Amino Acids](https://en.wikipedia.org/wiki/Amino_acid) each of them are represented by 3 bases.
-* Some of the Amino Acids can be represented in multiple ways.
-For example Histidine can be encoded by both CAU, CAC)
+* Some of the Amino Acids can be represented in multiple ways, represented in the [Codon Table] (https://en.wikipedia.org/wiki/DNA_codon_table)(For example Histidine can be encoded by both CAU, CAC)
 * We have a DNA sequence
-* Count the Amino acids form the sequence.
+* Count the Amino acids from the sequence.
 (For our purposes feel free to generate a DNA sequence with a random number generator.

 ## Exercise: List of dictionaries
 {id: exercise-list-of-dictionaries}